Leading Museums, Museum Leaders

 Skills Sharing

 Pacific relationships have been an important focus of many museum research relationships.
-Since 2005 a number of Australia and New Zealand museums have developed close relationships with museums in PNG and Pacific Island communities including Fiji, Samoa, Vanuatu and the Solomon Islands as part of the ICOM – Australia Museum Partnership Programme.
+Since 2005 a number of Australian and New Zealand museums have developed close relationships with museums in PNG and Pacific Island communities including Fiji, Samoa, Vanuatu and the Solomon Islands as part of the ICOM – Australia Museum Partnership Programme.
 This work includes improving and sharing skills in research, museum management and conservation.

 Further afield museums and centres like Questacon have provided exchanges of staff and skills with science educators from countries such as Japan, the USA, Vietnam, Indonesia, Thailand, Singapore and China as well as wider regions in the Middle East and Africa.